mercator-ocean/copernicus-marine-toolbox/README.md

 ```

 Example:

 ```bash
 copernicusmarine get --request-file template_get_data_request.json
 ```

 #### Option `--credentials-file`

 You can use the `--credentials-file` option to point to a credentials file.
 The file can be either `.copernicusmarine-credentials`, `motuclient-python.ini`, `.netrc` or `_netrc`.

 #### Option `--dataset-version`

 You can use the `--dataset-version` option to fetch a specific dataset version.
 Particularly useful to keep an operational chain working when an evolution impact the chosen dataset.

 #### Option `--dataset-part`

 You can use the `--dataset-part` option to fecth a specific part for the chosen dataset version.

 #### Option `--log-level`

 Set the details printed to console by the command (based on standard logging library).
 Available values are: `[DEBUG|INFO|WARN|ERROR|CRITICAL|QUIET]`

+All logs of the library are by default logged in stderr except the output of the `describe` command and the output of `--show-outputnames` option that are sent to stdout.

+_For versions <=1.2.4_, all logs are sent to stdout by default.

 ## Python package (API)

 The `copernicusmarine` exposes a Python interface to allow you to [call commands as functions](https://help.marine.copernicus.eu/en/collections/9054839-main-functionalities).

 ## Documentation

 A detailed standalone API documentation is under construction and will come at a later stage.
 For the moment, see the [Help Center](https://help.marine.copernicus.eu/en/collections/9080063-copernicus-marine-toolbox).

 ## Version management

 We are using semantic versioning X.Y.Z → for example 1.0.2

 - Z is bumped on minor non-breaking changes.
 - Y is bumped on breaking changes.
 - X is bumped on demand to highlight a new significant feature or for communication purposes (new Copernicus Marine Service release for example).

 ## Contribution

 We welcome contributions from the community to enhance this package.
 If you find any issues or have suggestions for improvements, please check out our [Report Template](https://help.marine.copernicus.eu/en/articles/8218546-reporting-an-issue-or-feature-request).

 ## Future improvements & Roadmap

 To keep up to date with the most recent and planned advancements, including revisions, corrections, and feature requests generated from users' feedback, please refer to our [Roadmap](https://help.marine.copernicus.eu/en/articles/8218641-next-milestones-and-roadmap).

 ## Join the community

 Get in touch!

 - Create your [Copernicus Marine Account](https://data.marine.copernicus.eu/register?redirect=%2Fproducts)
 - [Log in](https://data.marine.copernicus.eu/login?redirect=%2Fproducts) and chat with us (bottom right corner of [Copernicus Marine Service](https://marine.copernicus.eu/))
 - Join our [training workshops](https://marine.copernicus.eu/services/user-learning-services)
 - Network y/our [Copernicus Stories](https://twitter.com/cmems_eu)
 - Watch [our videos](https://www.youtube.com/channel/UC71ceOVy7WtVC7F04BKoEew)

 ## Licence

 Licensed under the [EUPL](https://joinup.ec.europa.eu/collection/eupl/eupl-text-eupl-12)